Curator’s statement

 Miscellaneous

-Travel documents: Passport, medallion (Princess cruises), cruise tickets, boarding passes if not online and any visas (if needed).
-I keep all these items together in an inexpensive school zipper pencil pouch.
+Travel documents: Passport, medallion (Princess cruises), cruise tickets, boarding passes if not online, and any visas (If needed).
+It’s always a good idea to have a xerox copy of your passport and driver's license as well.
+Copies of your travel insurance, your travel agents contact information, flight information and airline tickets, luggage tags, and TSA or Global entry information.
+I keep all these items together in an inexpensive school pencil pouch.

 Medications: Any prescription medications, plus over-the-counter medicines.
-If you aren't sure if you get seasick or not, and especially if you do get seasick, bring Dramamine, motion sickness patches and or sea bands.
-Advil / Tylenol, cold or sinus medicine, Pepto Bismol, Tums, Alka Seltzer and Imodium.
+If you aren't sure if you get seasick or not, and especially if you do get seasick, bring Dramamine, motion sickness patches, and or sea bands.
+Advil / Tylenol, cold or sinus medicine, Pepto Bismol, Tums, Alka Seltzer, and Imodium.
+It’s a good idea to carry a list of all your medications in case of emergency.

 Reusable water bottle/ Yeti / Stanley Cup: To stay hydrated during excursions and to fill with drinks on ship.

-Electronics: Chargers for your devices, and a power strip for your cabin.
-Any extra batteries for items you bring along that are battery-operated.
-A Portable speaker, small fan and Kindle.
+Electronics: Chargers for your devices, and maybe a power strip for your cabin.
+Any extra batteries for items you bring along that are battery operated.
+Portable speaker.

 Night light